giandata/forecast-app/README.md

 The application is a front end for Prophet forecasting algorithm.
 [Application link](https://share.streamlit.io/giandata/forecast-app/forecastapp.py)

-the section in the app follow the process of building and evaluating a forecast:
+The sections follow the process of building and evaluating a forecast:

 ### 1. Load the time series